 - Melbourne to Dallas covers a distance of 8,992 miles

-This new route is possible for Qantas as the airline plans to take delivery of three additional Boeing 787s in the next year.
-The airline has been dealing with the same issues as other airlines on that front, but Boeing 787 deliveries are finally able to resume.
+This new route is possible for Qantas as the airline is in the process of taking delivery of three additional Boeing 787s.
+The airline had been dealing with some Boeing 787 delivery delays, but those planes have finally joined Qantas’ fleet.

-As of June 2023, Qantas will be launching a new 3x weekly flight between Sydney and New York, which will operate via Auckland.
-The airline will use a Boeing 787-9 for this service, and it’s expected that this flight will stick around until Qantas is able to launch nonstop Sydney to New York flights in 2025.
+As of June 2023, Qantas has launched a new 3x weekly flight between Sydney and New York, which operates via Auckland (it will be expanded to 4x weekly as of later this year).
+The airline is using a Boeing 787-9 for this service, and it’s expected that this flight will stick around until Qantas is able to launch nonstop Sydney to New York flights in 2025.

-This seems to me like a smart way for Qantas to return to New York, and it gives some competition to Air New Zealand, which will soon start operating the same route.
+This seems to me like a smart way for Qantas to return to New York, and it gives some competition to Air New Zealand, which recently started operating the same route.